-At 5 p.m., students help cleaning the classrooms and common areas before saying goodbye.
+At 5pm, students help to clean the classrooms and common areas before saying goodbye.
 Thanks to the bus service, even those who live further away have the possibility to reach the school and return home safely".

 Subscribe to the newsletter to receive updates from our students!

 “This is an achievement that we’ve been anticipating for months," commented Michele Senici, Director of Education at Still I Rise.
-"We offer the best education and today, by becoming part of the IB system, we can say that we certainly are on the right track."
+"We offer the best education and today, by becoming part of the IB system as a Candidate School, we can say that we certainly are on the right track."

 (Still I Rise International School of Nairobi is a Candidate School for the Middle Years Programme.
 This school is pursuing authorization as an IB World School.
 These are schools that share a common philosophy - a commitment to high quality, challenging, international education that Still I Rise International School of Nairobi believes is important for our students.
 Only schools authorized by the IB Organization can offer any of its four academic programmes: the Primary Years Programme (PYP), the Middle Years Programme (MYP), the Diploma Programme, or the Career-related Programme (CP).
 Candidate status gives no guarantee that authorization will be granted.
 For further information about the IB and its programmes, visit www.ibo.org)